dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 either results in a new equilibrium or a mitotic division into multiple social organisms each seeking normative equilibrium.

+What Ansatz structures are useful for sociophysical simulation?
+How can these Ansatz structures be transformed into quantum circuits?
+How can these circuits facilitate computation necessary for sociophysical calculation or simulation?
+How effective will quantum computing be at predicting social interaction?

+- Variational Ansatz

   - Relevent to disnormalization (and establishing a new equilibrium) are I Ching Hexagrams:
     - Holding Together (8) -- esp line 5